Introduction — Why Requirements Matter

 Key takeaways from this article:

-- Requirements ≠ specifications — requirements describe what stakeholders need; specifications describe precise system behaviour
+- Requirements ≠ specifications — requirements describe what stakeholders need; specifications describe precise system behaviour at the system boundary

 - Non-functional requirements often matter more than functional ones for system success